ibm-cloud-docs/vpc/security-groups-default.md

 1. When you finish creating rules, click the **Security groups** breadcrumb at the top of the page to return to your list of Security groups for VPC.

-## Updating the default security group by using the CLI
+## Updating the default security group from the CLI
 {: #example-modifying-the-default-security-group-rules-using-the-cli}
 {: cli}